alonsodomin/cron4s/README.md

 Please, take a look at the [official documentation](https://alonsodomin.github.io/cron4s) for instructions on how to use this library.

-## Status

-At the moment the library should be considered as experimental and APIs might change.

 ## License

 Copyright 2017 Antonio Alonso Dominguez